 Planning your retirement income is very tricky – your client may have no idea how long they will be around for or how long their retirement income needs to last.
 That's where our calculator can help.

 Using the tool

-This calculator helps you show your client the likelihood that they will live to a certain age.
-It is based on UK Life Insurance Industry Data* and you or your client's own assessment of their general health.
+This calculator helps give an indication of the chances of living to certain ages.
+It is based on UK Pensions Industry Data* and your own assessment of your general health.

 You may want to explain to your client that:

-- 'Average health' assumes that you are not in perfect health for your age but you're also not suffering from any serious ongoing illness.
-You might, for example be a little overweight and/or your blood pressure may be higher than your doctor would like it to be, or perhaps you might be suffering from high cholesterol and taking controlling medication.
+- 'Average' You are neither in perfect health nor suffering from any serious long-term illness.
+You might be a little overweight and/or your blood pressure or cholesterol may be higher than your doctor would like.

 *The Continuous Mortality Investigation (2015).

 You can find out more about the Longevity Calculator by reading our guide.

 Once your client has a better understanding of what age they may live to, and how long their funds may need to last, they can start to consider the decisions they make in retirement.
 For example, they may prefer to have a part of their income guaranteed, so that they have peace of mind that minimum expenses and costs are likely to be covered.
 Or it might be that they want to include protection against escalating costs or inflation if they are likely to live for many more years.